Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Results and Discussion

-In order to obtain a proper model that can describe the location of the hfsc pocket in the tilt angle-temperature-field phase space, and notably the temperature dependence of \Hc at a given angle in the JP scenario, we need to know the field dependence of $\lambda$ together with the degree of compensation of the paramagnetic limit.
+In order to obtain a proper model that can describe the location of the hfSC pocket in the $(\theta,T,H)$ phase space, and notably the $T$ dependence of \Hc at a given $\theta$ in the JP scenario, we need to know the $H$ dependence of $\lambda$ together with the degree of compensation of the paramagnetic limit.
 Presently, too little is known about the magnetization and \He above \Hm (see discussion in Supplementary Note~5).
-Thus, there are (too) many possible tuning parameters for a comprehensive quantitative model of the hfsc pocket.
-Nevertheless, the Hall effect exhibits its minimum.
-Therefore, the JP compensation appears to be strongest at around 70\,T. We assume that \He (due to the magnetization jump) is constant and parallel to the $H$.
-This is necessary to fix the $H$-dependent compensation of the paramagnetic limit controlled by $g\mu_\mathrm{B}(H - H_\mathrm{ex})$.
+Thus, there are (too) many possible tuning parameters for a comprehensive quantitative model of the hfSC pocket.
+Nevertheless, we can attempt a modelling of our angle-dependent \Hc results.
+In order to fix the $H$-dependent compensation of the paramagnetic limit controlled by $g\mu_\mathrm{B}(H - H_\mathrm{ex})$, we use \He$=70\,$T under the assumption that it remains constant and parallel to $H$.
 Hence, $\lambda(H)$ can be extracted from the data of Fig.~\ref{fig2}e.
-The result is shown in figure Fig.~\ref{fig4}b.
-We find that the JP hypothesis leads to a decrease of $\lambda$ just above \Hm, diminishing further for $H>$\Hm.
-Again, the key point here is the dominant role of the paramagnetic limit, i.e., this controls the disappearance of SC at finite angle below \Hm and its reentrance above \Hm due to the compensation by \He for fields close enough to \Hm.
+The result is shown in Fig.~\ref{fig4}b.
+We find that the JP compensation scenario leads to a decrease of $\lambda$ just above \Hm, diminishing further for $H>H_\mathrm{m}$.
+Again, the key point here is the dominant role of the paramagnetic limit, i.e., this controls the disappearance of SC at finite angle below \Hm and its reentrance above \Hm due to the compensation.
 More details on the model are given in Supplementary Note~5.
-In addition, the proposed mechanism could also explain the recently reported pressure dependence of the hfsc phase\ \cite{Ran2021expansion}.
+In addition, the proposed mechanism can also explain the recently reported pressure dependence of the hfSC phase\ \cite{Ran2021expansion}.
 Under pressure, SC was found to survive at finite angle up to \Hm, or even to exist above \Hm detached from the metamagnetic transition line.